SuckerMiguel12/SuckerMiguel12/README.md

 ###

-<p align="left">Hey, welcome to my profile!
-I'm a Software Engineering student diving into backend development, driven by my passion for Java.</p>
+<p align="left">Hi there!
+I'm Miguel, a 20-year-old Software Engineering student from Palmares Paulista, based in Catanduva.
+I'm currently exploring backend development and I'm passionate about Java and TypeScript.</p>

+###

+<h3 align="left">Languages and Tools</h3>

 ###